nextcloud/documentation/user_manual/pim/sync_thunderbird.rst

 ------------------------------------------------------
 `CardBook <https://addons.thunderbird.net/de/thunderbird/addon/cardbook/>`_ is an advanced alternative to Thunderbird's address book, which supports CardDAV.
 You can have TBSync and CardBook installed in parallel.

-1. Cardbook is found in the upper right corner of Thunderbird:
+1. Click the Cardbook icon in the upper right corner of Thunderbird:

 .. image:: ../images/cardbook_icon.png

-2. In the Thunderbird Cardbook add-on:
+2. In Cardbook:

    -  "Adressbook > New Adressbook **Remote** > Next
    -  Fill in the address of your Nextcloud server, your user name and password